Who We Are

 My name is Irene (from Greek peace).

-I have an unconventional career path and due to life circumstances and long-term illness, I interrupted lab research from Sept 2016 until Sept 2019.
+I have an unconventional career path and due to life circumstances, long-term illness, lack of mentorship and humane interactions, I interrupted lab research from Sept 2016 until Sept 2019.

 Since 2019, I am the head of this group of very diverse people at the University of Naples Federico II.